-Overall the estimated actual expenditures through June 30, 2023 for all actions within Goal 1 is \$42,211,707 resulting in 80% of allocated funds being expended.
+Overall the estimated actual expenditures through June 30, 2023 for all actions within Goal 1 is \$41,628,673 resulting in 79% of allocated funds being expended.

-- 1.1 College and Career Readiness and A-G Supports reported estimated actual expenditures through June 30, 2023 is \$249,000, resulting in a 249% over expenditure of allocated funds for MESA activities.
-The correct allocation for 1.25 Mathematics, Engineering, Science Achievement (MESA) Opportunities (SA 11.7/1.25) is included in the 2023-2024 LCAP. - 1.2 Additional and Supplemental: College and Career Readiness and A-G Supports reported estimated actual expenditures through June 30, 2023 is \$12,595,828, resulting in a 53% over expenditure of allocated funds.
-The reason for this is due to the salary and retro pay increases staff have been provided as a result of union bargaining agreements and in addition other sub-actions were much lower than actual. - 1.3 Additional and Supplemental: English Language Development and Primary Language Support reported estimated actual expenditures through June 30, 2023 is \$1,095,610, resulting in a 63% under expenditure of allocated funds.
-The reason for this is due to the inability to fill vacant positions and other one-time funds covered the cost of expenditures. - 1.5 Additional and Supplemental: Educator Development and Implementation of Professional Learning Communities reported estimated actual expenditures through June 30, 2023 is \$12,871,786, resulting in a 24% under expenditure of allocated funds.
-The reason for this is due to the inability to fill vacant positions. - 1.6 Targeted Learning Recovery and Acceleration of Instructional and Intervention Supports reported estimated actual expenditures through June 30, 2023 is \$1,467,198, resulting in a 37% over expenditure of allocated funds for AVID expenditures.
-The correct allocation for 1.21 Advancement via Individual Determination Program (AVID) (SA 11.2/1.21) is included in the 2023-2024 LCAP. - 1.7 Additional and Supplemental: Targeted Learning Recovery and Acceleration of Instructional and Intervention Supports reported estimated actual expenditures through June 30, 2023 is \$11,841,346, resulting in a 36% under expenditure of allocated funds.
-The reason for this is due to the inability to fill vacant positions and other one-time funds covered the cost of expenditures. - 1.8 Additional and Supplemental: Expanded Learning Opportunities: Extended Day/Year Programs reported estimated actual expenditures through June 30, 2023 is \$1,175,728, resulting in a 69% under expenditure of allocated funds.
-The reason for this is due to other one-time funds covered the cost of expenditures.
+- 1.1 College and Career Readiness and A-G Supports reported estimated actual expenditures through June 30, 2023 is \$249,000, resulting in a 249% over expenditure of allocated funds.
+The correct allocation is included in the 2023-2024 LCAP. - 1.2 Additional and Supplemental: College and Career Readiness and A-G Supports reported estimated actual expenditures through June 30, 2023 is \$12,595,828, resulting in a 53% over expenditure of allocated funds.
+The reason for this is due to the salary and retro pay increases staff have been provided as a result of union bargaining agreements. - 1.3 Additional and Supplemental: English Language Development and Primary Language Support reported estimated actual expenditures through June 30, 2023 is \$1,095,610, resulting in a 63% under expenditure of allocated funds.
+The reason for this is due to the inability to fill vacant positions and other one-time funds covered the cost of expenditures. - 1.4 Educator Development and Implementation of Professional Learning Communities reported estimated actual expenditures through June 30, 2023 is \$12,871,786, resulting in a 24% under expenditure of allocated funds.
+The reason for this is due to the inability to fill vacant positions; thereby, training/professional development and collaboration pay calculations were reduced. - 1.5 Additional and Supplemental: Educator Development and Implementation of Professional Learning Communities reported estimated actual expenditures through June 30, 2023 is \$12,871,786, resulting in a 24% under expenditure of allocated funds.
+The reason for this is due to the inability to fill vacant positions; thereby, training/professional development and collaboration pay calculations were reduced. - 1.6 Targeted Learning Recovery and Acceleration of Instructional and Intervention Supports reported estimated actual expenditures through June 30, 2023 is \$1,467,198, resulting in a 37% over expenditure of allocated funds.
+The reason for this is due to the salary and retro pay increases staff have been provided as a result of union bargaining agreements. - 1.7 Additional and Supplemental: Targeted Learning Recovery and Acceleration of Instructional and Intervention Supports reported estimated actual expenditures through June 30, 2023 is \$11,841,346, resulting in a 36% under expenditure of allocated funds.
+The reason for this is due to the inability to fill vacant positions and other one-time funds covered the cost of expenditures.

-1.9 - Additional and Supplemental: Educational Technology, Software, & Technical Support reported estimated actual expenditures through June 30, 2023 is \$915,212, resulting in a 34% under expenditure of allocated funds.
+- 1.8 Additional and Supplemental: Expanded Learning Opportunities: Extended Day/Year Programs reported estimated actual expenditures through June 30, 2023 is \$1,175,728, resulting in a 69% under expenditure of allocated funds.
+The reason for this is due to other one-time funds covered the cost of expenditures. - 1.9 Additional and Supplemental: Educational Technology, Software, & Technical Support reported estimated actual expenditures through June 30, 2023 is \$915,212, resulting in a 34% under expenditure of allocated funds.
 The reason for this is due to other one-time funds covered the cost of expenditures.